-While books on the role of the Spanish and Hispanic Americans in the American Revolutionary War are challenging to locate, we have located several books and online sites that are listed in our Research Center.
+While books on the role of the Spanish and Latinx in the American Revolutionary War are challenging to locate, we have located several books and online sites that are listed in our Research Center.

-We’re pleased to feature two articles by Barbara A. MItchell that appeared in publications by the Weider History Group, the world’s largest publisher of history magazines:
+We’re pleased to feature two articles by Barbara A. Mitchell that appeared in publications by the History.Net, the world’s largest publisher of history magazines:

 We also feature several documents that substantiate the history that we’re presenting.
 These documents are copies of original 18th century letters and manuscripts that are housed in the Library of Congress (Washington, DC), the Archives General of the Indies (Sevilla, Spain), the Yale University Beineke Collection (New Haven, Connecticut), and the Saavedra Foundation (Granada, Spain).